52North/innovation-prize/README.md

-# 52°North Student Innovation Challenge 2024 - win 3.000 EUR for a succesful PoC!
+# 52°North Student Innovation Challenge 2024 - win 2.500 EUR for a succesful PoC!

 The 52°North Student Innovation Prize has a long history of creative concepts developed and implemented by students.
-In previous iterations, we have kept the technology areas open to cover many different aspects and problems in the geoinformation/GeoIT world.
-For this year's iterations we have decided to take a different path and provide a pre-defined problem statement while allowing students to be creative in the area of solution development.
+This year we provide a pre-defined problem statement while allowing students to be creative in the area of solution development.

+TBD project is software development...

 ## Problem statement

-We identified a problem that affects all of 52°North's research areas: **searchability in Research and Spatial Data Infrastructures** (RDI/SDI).
+We have identified a problem that addresses the pain points of **searchability in Research and Spatial Data Infrastructures** (RDI/SDI).
 Search functionality in such systems is generally limited to a metadata-based approach.
 However, geospatial data - whether vector or raster based - provide a lot of interesting data that currently can only be identified by